Cronobacter sakazakii Detection and Identification Methods

 - Isolatable from widespread environmental sources

-- Associated with high mortality illness from contaminated infant formula
+- Associated with meningitis and has high mortality illness from contaminated infant formula

 However it is widespread in the environment and can contaminate post process either from heat sensitive additives such as micronutrients, from the general factory environment where its resistance to dessication may confer a survival advantage or during reconstitution of the powder prior to use.
 Subsequent incorrect handling of the rehydrated feed can result in sickness especially in vunerable age groups such as neonates.